null-Exception1/TUCTF-2023-cheeese-writeups/README.md

 # Hidden Value

-this was not interesting, just a simple BOF challenge
+this was not interesting, just a simple BOF challenge.

-i recommend [this](https://ir0nstone.gitbook.io/notes/types/stack/shellcode) to learn how to do BOF
+i recommend [this](https://ir0nstone.gitbook.io/notes/types/stack/shellcode) to learn how to do BOF.

 # Custom ECB